 Stan is a serial social entrepreneur who grew up in Bangalore.
 He first became involved with tribal groups in Bihar before moving to the Nilgiris in 1984 when he and his wife Mari set up ACCORD to help tribal people in Gudalur reclaim their land.
 He has been a Trustee of Oxfam and has worked as an adviser to Oxfam on its UK Poverty Programme.

 Ankur worked for some years, in New York and London, as a management consultant before making a life-changing decision to start an eco-tourism business.
-He met Stan and founded Ecoscape in the adivasi-owned tea plantation and runs this in collaboration with the adivasi people.
-He manages the PLENTI Project.
+He met Stan and founded Ecoscape which he manages in collaboration with the adivasi people.
+He also manages the PLENTI Project.